wylie39/wylie39/README.md

 ### Hi there 👋

 I'm Wylie, I’m a developer living in Portland, Maine.
-My favorite language is JS.
+My favorite language is TS.

 ### :zap: Recent Activity